 "The Destroyer of Worlds.
 The writer of our law -- the Books of Jim.
 Only the book of DJ is forbidden to open.
 We can only open the three.
 The Jim said to give it to the next Jim which is you."

 "I don't know who you think I am, but I'm not this Jim guy."
 She knelt before me but said nothing.
 This is crazy!
-Who the hell is this Jim?

-I scanned the nearest houses and saw a set of deep-set eyes staring at me.
+I scanned the nearest huts and saw a set of deep-set eyes staring at me.
 When my gaze fell upon them, their face retreated into the darkness.
 Over and over their thoughts repeated the same things.
 The Jim has returned.
 Destroyer of Worlds.
 The all-knowing and powerful.
 He comes to kill us for being disobedient.
 I could hear Shayna’s thoughts too.
 Make the Jim happy.
 Don’t upset him.
 The Jim can do all and he knows all.
 Please don’t hurt me.
 I could turn my attention to each person and hear them.
 Like picking out voices at a party.

 She paused and looked back over her shoulder.
 “Your powers truly are remarkable.
 Please, do not hold my thoughts against me.
 I beg of you.”
 She dropped and grabbed my ankles and began to weep.
 Her thin frame shook and the power surged through me again.